rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Asset Groups

-Get a list of asset groups
+This action is used to get a list of asset groups

 ##### Input